ghost-db/flowpay/CONTRIBUTING.md

 ## License

-By contributing to PulsePay, you agree that your contributions will be licensed under the MIT License.
+By contributing to FlowPay, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to PulsePay! 🚀
+Thank you for contributing to FlowPay! 🚀